 Please keep your case number available so that our emergency clinician can reference your pet’s case.

 The team in our emergency and critical care department work in conjunction with other specialists, along with you and your primary care veterinarian, to provide the comprehensive care your pet needs.
 Emergency services are under the supervision of board certified veterinary criticalists.
 Throughout your pet’s hospitalization or treatment, we will keep your primary care veterinarian up to date and work closely together to set up follow up and continued medical care as needed.

 Emergency Specialty Care

-If your pet is transferred from our Emergency Department to one of our specialists (after your consent and your veterinarian’s recommendation), you will be contacted to begin the referral process and most importantly to discuss the plan for your pet’s treatment and recovery.
+If your pet is transferred from our Emergency Department to one of our specialists including critical care, we will go through your pet’s treatment recommendations and next steps.

 MVMC is equipped with a 24-hour intensive care unit for hospitalized patients with serious and life-threatening conditions.
 Critical care is the continuous support and monitoring of the animal’s needs.
 Those needs can include oxygen delivery, IV fluids, blood or plasma transfusions, surgery, nutritional delivery, pain control, and of course, TLC.
 These treatments enhance the quality of care your pet receives during this crucial time, improving the chances of a good outcome.

 MVMC has specialists who are board-certified in emergency and critical care.
 Our criticalists have received extensive training in treating patients experiencing trauma, shock, respiratory issues, and other life-threatening conditions.
 Read more about what a criticalist does here.

 Call (207) 885-1290 for more information.